H. Pylori Natural Treatment Guide: Symptoms, Diet, Herbals

 Liver and gallbladder support

-Because H. pylori can migrate to the gallbladder and liver, using support products to help flush H.pylori from these environments is helpful for full eradication and relapse prevention.
+Because H. pylori can migrate to the gallbladder and liver and cause issues with digestion of fats, using support products to help flush H. pylori from these environments is helpful for full eradication and relapse prevention.
 We commonly use Designs for Health, LV-GB Complex (available on our Fullscipt Dispensary).

 Stomach lining support

-Vitamin D deficiency has been shown in a number of scientific studies to negatively impact the effectiveness of antibiotic treatment.
-As such, and because Vitamin D operates via a separate mechanism, it has also been proposed that supplementing Vitamin D could increase the effectiveness of H. Pylori treatment.
-Because those with H. Pylori tend to be Vitamin D deficient, it can be a good idea to supplement both during and post eradication to rebalance these levels and also assist in relapse prevention.
+Vitamin D deficiency has been shown in a number of scientific studies to negatively impact the effectiveness of antibiotic treatments.
+As such, and because vitamin D operates via a separate mechanism, it has also been proposed that supplementing vitamin D could increase the effectiveness of H. pylori treatment.
+Because those with H. pylori tend to be vitamin D deficient, it can be a good idea to supplement both during and post eradication to rebalance these levels and also assist in relapse prevention.

-Access H. Pylori SUPPORT supplements FROM MY DISPENSARY
+Access H. Pylori SUPPORT supplements FROM OUR DISPENSARY

 Conventional antibiotics used to be the first line therapy for H. pylori.
-The standard triple therapy during the 90’s was based on a proton pump inhibitor, clarithromycin, and amoxicillin or metronidazole.
-However, due to increasing antibiotic resistance to key antibiotics, efficacy rates have dropped to rates lower than 70% and are no longer considered gold-standard, even in conventional medicine.
-As such, and because of the long-term damage associated with these broad spectrum antibiotics on our gut microbiome, we prefer the H. pylori natural treatment approach discussed above.
+The standard triple therapy typically involves a proton pump inhibitor, amoxicillin and metronidazole.
+However, due to increasing antibiotic resistance to key antibiotics, and the long-term damage associated with these broad spectrum products on our gut microbiome, we prefer the H. pylori natural treatment approach discussed above.
+The main caveats to this would be for clients who have multiple virulence factors and a history of cancer.

 Work with our practitioners to address H. pylori naturally

-H. pylori in those who are symptomatic, needs to be addressed to prevent the risk of long-term GI conditions.
-We encourage those who are symptomatic and think they might have H. pylori to work with a practitioner to test and address an infection if identified.
-If you would like to work with our team of H. pylori experts, please head to the Work With Us page to learn more about how we work online with clients in many countries to eradicate H. pylori and other root causes of IBS symptoms
+H. pylori in those who are symptomatic, or who have virulence factors, needs to be addressed to prevent the risk of long-term GI conditions.
+We encourage those who are symptomatic and think they might have H. pylori to work with a practitioner to test for and address this imbalance.
+If you would like to work with our team of H. pylori experts, please head to the Work With Us page to learn more about how we work online with clients to eradicate H. pylori and other root cause imbalances responsible for IBS symptoms.

 Did you find this post on H. pylori Natural Treatment helpful?
 Want to get back to this post later?
 Save THIS PIN below to your Gut Healing board on Pinterest!